How to Stop Chronic Bad Breath

 Dry Mouth

 Your mouth may not be making enough saliva.
 Saliva is important because it constantly washes out your mouth.
 If you don’t have enough saliva, your mouth and teeth aren’t being cleaned as much as they should be.
-Dry mouth can be brought on by certain medications, untreated salivary gland issues or by breathing through your mouth.
+Dry mouth can be brought on by certain medications, untreated salivary gland issues, or by breathing through your mouth.
 Staying properly hydrated is important to prevent a dry mouth.
-Doctors recommend drinking 2 liters of water, or eight 8 ounce bottles per day to prevent dehydration.
+Doctors recommend drinking two liters of water, or eight 8-ounce bottles per day, to prevent dehydration.

 Gum Disease